BANG ANXIETY BANG FEAR BANG ANXIETY BANG FEAR BANG ANXIETY FEAR BANG ANXIETY FEAR BANG ANXIETY BANG FEAR BANG.

 Anxiety obsesses with failure, with danger, with some sort of death.
 It is loud, louder than God.
 It never considers victory.
 That’s not part of the storm of words and emotions overpowering us as we feel afraid or anxious.
 It is the winning lottery ticket thrill not considered by the voice in us screaming to fight or flee.

 Winning happens though.
 It happens enough that we should do the needful in spite of what we feel or hear in our heads.
 Yes, get support, be around the right people as you let that voice tell you what a shit you are, how disgusting you are, how you will fail again like last time like last time like last time you miserable wretch.
 We are stronger together.
 Medication?
 Not as a chronic, life-long thing.
-Maybe as a near-term thing to help you turn down the volume so you can hear God and learn behaviors which enable you to get off the medication.
+Maybe as a near-term thing to help you turn down the volume so you can hear God and learn behaviors that enable you to get off the medication.
 Better is this: with support and discernment that this is something you can do in spite of the fears, do it.
 Win.
 Boom.